Public Information Assist Team (PIAT)

 • Provide general written and verbal public affairs guidance for all response personnel

-• Provide detailed after action reports/lessons learned
+• Provide detailed after-action reports/lessons learned

+PIAT members routinely give training in risk communications and ICS-based joint information center operations to response community personnel from the Coast Guard, other federal agencies, state and local agencies and industry.
 Most PIAT training events are associated with government- and industry-led response exercises.
 Of those events, many are in support of the Preparedness for Response Exercise Program.
 However, in just the past few years PIAT members have trained hundreds of people in the response community at other types of exercises or stand-alone training events.

 During the planning and design phases of exercises, PIAT members may assist with scenario development.
 PIAT members train exercise participants and then, during the exercises, act as coaches, controllers, evaluators or assist the exercise simulation cell members.